Kuipman/uwb_tdoa/README.md

 (For TDoA3 Long Range): The anchors need to be configured with the radio mode "low bitrate, normal preamble" as well as TX power set to max.
 Instructions for how to achieve this are located here: https://www.bitcraze.io/documentation/repository/lps-node-firmware/master/user-guides/tdoa3_long_range/

-## Operation Instructions for direct programming on the LPS Nodes (i.e. not using proprietary modes and software)
+## Direct programming on the LPS Nodes (i.e. not using proprietary modes and software)

 (Loco Positioning Node - https://www.bitcraze.io/products/loco-positioning-node/)